SSCP or CISSP: Which is Better?

 If you're in an early career security position and are looking for a way to establish credibility, then SSCP is a good starting point.

 Do you already know that you want to pursue an IT leadership position?
 If that's the case, then the CISSP should be your long-term goal!
-You could earn the SSCP first and later go for the CISSP as you acquire the security work experience.
+You could earn the SSCP first, then pursue the CISSP as you gain security work experience.

-Note that all ISC2 certifications are valid for three years and must be renewed through required ongoing continuing professional education.
+All ISC2 certifications are valid for three years and must be renewed through the required ongoing continuing professional education.
 Certificate holders must also be current with their ISC2 annual membership fees.

 Government Sector Opportunities

-Both SSCP and CISSP are recognized as U.S. Department of Defense (DOD) baseline certifications, which identify specific certs for various levels of IT technician, manager, and architect/engineer jobs in the Federal Government.
+Both SSCP and CISSP are recognized as U.S. Department of Defense (DOD) baseline certifications, which identify specific certifications for various levels of IT technician, manager, and architect/engineer jobs within the federal government.

 SSCP is approved for Levels I and II Information Assurance Technician (IAT) jobs.
 CISSP (or CISSP Associate) is a baseline cert for Level III IAT jobs, as well as for jobs at Level II or III Information Assurance Manager (IAM) and Level I and II IA System Architects and Engineers (IASAE).